emmahone/LVM-Operator-overview/README.md

 # Volume clones in LVMS
 A `volume clone` is a duplicate of an existing storage volume that can be used like any standard volume.
 An administrator can create a clone of a volume to make a point-in-time copy of the data.
 A persistent volume claim (PVC) cannot be cloned with a different size.
 The prerequisites to clone a volume are below:
 - The PVC is in the `Bound` state.
-This is required for a consistent snapshot.
+This is required for a consistent clone.
 - The StorageClass must be the same as the source PVC.

 As an example, to create a volume clone of the `lvm-block-1` PVC from the `lvms-vg1` storageclass, follow the procedure below: